 Upon conclusion of the data acquisition, return the mass spectrometer to STANDBY mode.
 Turn off the high voltage of the DESI source.

-Turn off the nitrogen gas followed by the syringe pump.
+Turn off the nitrogen gas followed and the syringe pump.

 Image Processing

-To begin image processing, fold mass spectral data, in combination with stage time and position data, into a 2D image correlating coordinates of pixels with the corresponding spectra.

 Using the DataManager within MassCenter, convert the acquired data to centroided data and then export it in .cdf format.

 Finally, upload the raw .cdf mass spectral data and the two text files, position and time, to the OmniSpect website.
 Use BioMAP to visualize the Firefly-processed imaging data.

+From either software platform, images for individual ions of interest can then be visualized.
+Additionally, the OmniSpect website non-negative matrix factorization can be used to visualize a user-defined number of components.

 Results: Imaging of Rat Brain Tissue by DESI-MSI